boudiccaeceni/100-days-of-code/log.md

 ### Day 19: March 2, 20209

 **Today's Progress**: Finally got to work through the section I've been sweating over for days.
-Tomorrow is about hositng pages on github which I'm very excited about.
+Tomorrow is about hosting pages on github which I'm very excited about.

+**Link(s) to work**: [My github](https://github.com/boudiccaeceni/)

+### Day 20: March 3, 20209

+**Today's Progress**: Got a basic static website hosted on here.
+Was more straightforward than expected.

+**Link(s) to work**: [My github](https://github.com/boudiccaeceni/)

+### Day 21: March 5, 20209

+**Today's Progress**: Yesterday and today I started to get familiar with the milestone project again.
+This is a site I need to build from a design comp only.
+Have given myself a deadline of March 20th.

+**Thoughts**; After spending time away from html and css to study github I feel like I've forgotten everything.
+I'm feeling extremely stupid and have asked the skillcrush slack channel for a hint or suggestion.
+Difficult to remain positive right now.

 **Link(s) to work**: [My github](https://github.com/boudiccaeceni/)